CybotAS/CookiebotWP/documentation/admin-ui.md

 - [Unavailable plugins](#unavailable-plugins)
 - [Jetpack](#jetpack)

-# available plugins
+# Available plugins
-In this screenshot you see plugins that are installed and activated.
+In this screenshot you see the plugins that are installed and activated.

 ![available plugins][available-plugin]